Pat Perry (artist): Early life

-Work
+Career

 During the early 2010s, Perry gained recognition for his series of sketchbooks and photographs collected while traveling around the United States by hitchhiking and riding freight trains.
 His large-scale works and posters have called attention to various social causes through collaborations with groups such as AptArts, No More Deaths, and the UN High Commissioner For Refugees.
 He collaborated with the Beehive Design Collective on their years-long poster project, MesoAmerica Resiste.

-Murals

 From 2015 to the present, Perry created for his large-scale murals on buildings in Belgium, Mozambique, Australia, Sweden, Finland, Kosovo, New Zealand, and Iraqi Kurdistan, as well as several murals in Detroit.
 His murals depict diverse cultures and landscapes of different parts of the world, often involving humanistic, socially-conscious themes.
 In addition to murals on buildings, Perry has worked on murals on the exterior of a plane, automotive vehicles as well as a skateboard park.

-Exhibitions

 In 2018, Perry had his first museum exhibition, titled National Lilypond Songs, at the Urban Institute for Contemporary Art in Grand Rapids, Michigan.
 The show featured depictions of the American landscape, and was considered as a major shift for Perry.
 The style of painting was compared to the artworks of Andrew Wyeth and Grant Wood.

 In 2020, Perry had his second solo exhibition, Song and Dance, at Takashi Murakami’s Hidari Zingaro gallery in Tokyo, Japan.
 In 2021, Perry debuted Sensemaking, which depicted quiet scenes framed through roadside vantage points and performances of costumed figures and contemporary symbols.
 The works centered around a broad theme of flawed logic while continuing his social commentary.

 In 2023, Perry presented a solo exhibition, Which World, at Hashimoto Contemporary in Los Angeles.
 The artwork utilized images from crowd-sourced, public-facing archives like Craigslist or YouTube.
 Everyday objects were used to represent the effects of the digital age on day-to-day life in Perry's Craigslist series.

+In 2025, Perry completed 27 Schoolteachers and a Volcano, a mural in Princeton, Wisconsin, commissioned by the Princeton Art Collective.
+The work depicts a volcanic landscape bordered by portraits of local schoolteachers who participated in the project.
+The mural examines how individuals sustain a sense of purpose through everyday acts of service while existing amid broader, uncontrollable global forces.

+In 2025, Perry created a flyer titled Mentor Wanted, a public call centered on the ambiguities of adult life.
+The project was described as a response to prevailing certainty in online discourse.
+The flyer was posted in cities across the United States and internationally, and was also made available as a free download.